Italian shipyard Rossinavi has announced a new, 47-metre project known as Beserk 47.

 Other highlights include a beach club gym, sauna and shower and storage for two large tenders – 11.3 metres and 6.4 metres – which will be launched and recovered using a hidden crane.
 Once deployed, the space can become an additional lounge space with modular furniture.

-The yacht would be powered by twin CAT engines for a maximum speed of 15 knots and a range of 4,000 nautical miles when cruising at 10 knots.
+Twin CAT engines would propel the superyacht to a maximum speed of 15 knots and a range of 4,000 nautical miles when cruising at 10 knots.
 Other key specs include a 9.2-metre beam and draft of 2.8 metres.

 The Italian yard recently unveiled a catamaran concept in collaboration with Yves Béhar, the keynote speaker at this year's Superyacht Design Festival.
 The yacht would be capable of cruising in full-electric mode for 80 per cent of a transatlantic crossing, following in the footsteps of Rossinavi's first multihull project, the 42.8-metre Seawolf X.